Abdul-Jaweed/British-Airways-Virtual-Experience-Programme/README.md

- - applying webscraping in unstructured data taken from the https://www.airlinequality.com/airline-reviews/british-airways
+ - Applying webscraping in unstructured data taken from the https://www.airlinequality.com/airline-reviews/british-airways
- - analyze customer reviews using sentimental analysis to sort positive and negative reviews
+ - Analyze customer reviews using sentimental analysis to sort positive and negative reviews
- - preparing a powerpoint representation to highlight our insights and analysis
+ - Preparing a powerpoint representation to highlight our insights and analysis